 It can be a little tricky to understand what on Earth is going on when it comes to the rankings.
 We’re going to try and explain how it works.

-In the simplest terms, each ranking is a list of the total points earned by boxers at International tournaments and National Championships over a period of time.
-The hard and fast rule here is that the more prestigious the tournament, the more ranking points a boxer gets for competing in it, and the more active a boxer the better they will do in the rankings.
+In the simplest terms, each ranking is a list of the total points earned by boxers at major International tournaments and National Championships over a rolling period of 2 Years.
+The hard and fast rule here is that the more prestigious the tournament, the more ranking points a boxer will receive for competing in it, and the more active a boxer the better they will do in the rankings.

 It’s all about the points